Improve decision making with better survey analysis software

 Import and manage survey data

-With ATLAS.ti, you can easily import and analyze any type of questionnaire data – whether it's responses to standardized or open-ended questions.
+With ATLAS.ti, you can easily import survey data from popular survey tools and analyze any type of questionnaire data – whether it's responses to standardized or open-ended questions.

 Utilize easy-to-learn workflows that save valuable time, such as auto coding, sentiment analysis, team collaboration, and more.